testdrive-profiling-master/profiles/Common/doc/docgen/src/Introduction.md

 **> You need to install Office for Windows PC environment.
 (If it is Office 365 for web, you need to install it as an app version.) \
 If it is not installed, you can create documents, but functions such as updating the entire document field (you can open it directly in WORD and update it manually)/watermarking/PDF conversion will not be performed.
 *> 2. Excel (Optional)
-**> Installation is required to @<bookmark:Table insertion> and @<bookmark:Picture insertion> from Excel files.
+**> Installation is required to '@<bookmark:Table insertion>' and '@<bookmark:Picture insertion>' from Excel files.
 *> 3. Visio (Optional)
-**> To use @<bookmark:Picture insertion> directly from the .vsd/.vsdx file of vector graphics without any additional conversion, Visio installation is required. \
+**> To use '@<bookmark:Picture insertion>' directly from the .vsd/.vsdx file of vector graphics without any additional conversion, Visio installation is required. \
 Considering cost and preference, you can use Draw from LibreOffice.
 *> 4. Draw (Optional)
-**> LibreOffice's Draw is a Visio replacement application that allows you to directly @<bookmark:Picture insertion> vector graphics without manual conversion. \
+**> LibreOffice's Draw is a Visio replacement application that allows you to directly '@<bookmark:Picture insertion>' vector graphics without manual conversion. \
 It can use the .odg file format, and must not be editing while docgen is running.. \
 LibreOffice installation is required.
 %%%